 - Call (919) 515-3424, 7:30am-5pm

-Wake Technical Community College is North Carolina’s largest community college, serving nearly 2,000 employees and over 70,000 students annually with six campuses, two training centers, multiple community sites, and a comprehensive array of online learning options.
+Wake Technical Community College is North Carolina’s largest community college, serving nearly 2,000 employees and over 70,000 students annually.

-The Wake Tech Green Trek (formerly ZOOM) program is a green initiative designed to reduce the college's carbon footprint by increasing participation in alternative transportation options, such as transit, carpool, vanpool, biking and walking.
-Personalized commute planning and assistance is offered by Wake Tech’s Transportation Coordinator to all students and employees.
-In 2016, Wake Tech was designated a Best Workplaces for Commuters.
+The Wake Tech Green Trek program is a green initiative designed to reduce the college's carbon footprint and increase transportation equity by encouraging participation in alternative transportation options, such as transit, carpooling, vanpooling, biking, and walking.
+Green Trek helps accomplish these goals by providing public transit to most campuses, preferred parking to carpoolers/vanpoolers, ample amounts of bike amenities and programming, informational alternative transportation maps, and personalized commute planning and assistance to all students and employees.